Conceiva/MezzmoKodiPlugin/README.txt

 -  Supports Mezzmo 6.0.4 functionality to detect duration changes to videos, as well as video codec changes for reripping and similar situations.

+   ***  Note that the addon will add data to the Kodi DB the first time through a Mezzmo playlist after the upgrade.
+This will cause the playlist to load slower.
+This is a one time update.

 v1.0.6.7

 -  Resolved issue where actor insertion into Kodi DB would fail if existing movie